 - 1. Selected major and minor scales, 3-4 octaves (student should be able to play any scale) - 2.
-Cadences in all keys (I-IV-V-I) - 3.
+Cadences in all keys (I-IV-V7-I) - 3.
 A prepared solo work comparable in difficulty to a movement from a Haydn piano sonata or a Beethoven sonata such as Op.
 49, a Chopin nocturne, waltz, or mazurka, etc. - 4.
 Sight-reading of song/aria selections (piano part).
 Students who do not pass will be expected to take the Piano Class for Singers.

-Completed prior to matriculation Placement examination (required of all students) Maryland English Institute examinations (for international students) Completed in the 1st semester of study Scholarly research paper and certification form Completed in the 2 nd to 4 th semesters of study Foreign language proficiencies Piano proficiency; must be satisfied before the MUSP 620 semester Completed in the final semester of study (graduation deadlines) Apply for diploma within the first two weeks of the semester of graduation Approved program form returned to the Music Student Services Office Final project Certification of non-thesis form returned to the Music Student Services Office Oral examination of major studies, of supporting area courses and of the final project by the examining committee; must be completed prior to the Graduate School deadline , ,
+Completed prior to matriculation Placement examination (required of all students) Maryland English Institute examinations (for international students) Completed in the 1st semester of study Scholarly research paper and certification form Completed in the 2 nd to 4 th semesters of study Foreign language proficiencies Piano proficiency; must be satisfied before the MUSP 620 semester Completed in the final semester of study (graduation deadlines) Apply for diploma within the first two weeks of the semester of graduation Approved program form returned to the Music Student Services Office Final project Oral examination of major studies, of supporting area courses and of the final project by the examining committee: must be completed prior to the Graduate School deadline